 It depends on the type of life insurance rider, as well as what you need from your policy.
 For example, if you suspect you'd need extra financial support if you develop a serious health condition later in life, it may make sense to get a health-related rider that lets you claim some of your death benefit under certain circumstances.

 However, adding any sort of rider might increase your premium, perhaps significantly.
 Quote your policy both with and without the rider you're considering to see how much it changes your price.

 Common life insurance riders

-Also called a living benefit rider, this rider lets you take an advance on your death benefit money if you're diagnosed with a terminal illness.
+With an ADB or terminal illness rider, if you are diagnosed with a qualifying serious/terminal health condition (as defined in the rider's terms), you can claim a payout from your death benefit while you're still alive.
 Your insurance company may subtract the amount you take out from the death benefit your beneficiaries receive upon your death.

 Waiver of premium disability rider

-This rider waives your policy's premiums if you become disabled or sick and can't work.
-The conditions for this rider vary by insurer, so make sure to research the qualifications outlined in the policy.
+The waiver of premium rider waives your policy's premium if you develop a qualifying disability and can't work.
+The qualifying conditions for this rider vary by insurer, so research the qualifications outlined in the policy.

 Return of premium rider

 A return of premium rider refunds all or some of your term life insurance premiums at the end of your policy's term, so long as the death benefit hasn't been paid out.
 The benefits of this rider often depend on your investment strategy.
 Consult with a financial advisor if you're considering it.